mdn/content/files/en-us/web/javascript/reference/global_objects/sharedarraybuffer/index.md

 - {{jsxref("SharedArrayBuffer.prototype.byteLength")}} {{readonlyinline}}
   - : The size, in bytes, of the array.
 This is established when the array is constructed and cannot be changed.
 - {{jsxref("SharedArrayBuffer.prototype.maxByteLength")}} {{readonlyinline}} {{experimental_inline}}
-  - : The read-only maximum length the `SharedArrayBuffer` can be resized to, in bytes.
+  - : The maximum length, in bytes, the `SharedArrayBuffer` can be grown to.
 This is established when the array is constructed and cannot be changed.
 - {{jsxref("SharedArrayBuffer.prototype.growable")}} {{readonlyinline}} {{experimental_inline}}
   - : Returns `true` if the {{jsxref("SharedArrayBuffer")}} can be grown, or `false` if not.